 Alapar is the most technically interesting hybrid: founded by alumni of Tickets and Disfrutar, it applies Japanese technique to Catalan Mediterranean product.
 An izakaya where the philosophy is Japanese but every ingredient is local.
 Catalan wine list as the backbone.
 This one is worth researching before visiting — the weekend workshops Barcelona guide has context on the Catalan food culture that makes Alapar’s sourcing choices make sense.

-For a full picture of what you should expect to spend eating out in Barcelona at various levels, the Barcelona travel budget guide breaks down food costs by profile — from budget to high-end — with realistic numbers.
+If you’re pricing out a trip and wondering where sushi fits, the Barcelona travel budget guide breaks down food costs by profile — from a €12.50 lunch menu to a €130 tasting — with realistic numbers.

 What Most Sushi Guides in Barcelona Get Wrong